2do2go/esencia/README.md

 ### View.isUnchanged(data)

-When view rerendering than all nested views can be rerendered too. `View.isUnchanged` is using for define if you need rerender view.
-Usualy `View.isUnchanged` return result of comparision of view data and data from function arguments.
-If they are different than data was changed, `View.isUnchanged` return `false` and view will be rerendered.
+When view rerendering than all nested views can be rerendered too. `View.isUnchanged` is using for defining if you need rerender view.
+Usually `View.isUnchanged` returns result of comparison of view data and data from function arguments.
+If they are different than data was changed, `View.isUnchanged` returns `false` and view will be rerendered.

-By default `View.isUnchanged` return `true`.
+By default `View.isUnchanged` returns `true`.
 It means that view will not be rerendered in case of parent view called its `render` method.

-**Note:** also you can use `View.render({force: true})` to rerender current and all nested views independent from they `View.isUnchanged` results.
+**Note:** also you can use `View.render({force: true})` to rerender current and all nested views independently from they `View.isUnchanged` results.

 ### Manage nested views

-This methods is using for get, set and remove nested views.
-Their have all or several of following arguments:
+These methods are using for get, set and remove nested views.
+Their has all or several of these following arguments:

 * `views`